 6. Security Applications: Reduces risk by limiting exposure to unauthorized routes and configurations.

-There are four main types of static routing, each serving specific purposes:
+There are four main types of static routes, each serving specific purposes:

 This type involves defining a route to a specific destination network using its IP address and subnet mask.
 It is the most basic form of static routing and is commonly used to direct traffic to known networks.